 Medicaid is a federally funded, state-managed health insurance program.
 Since its launch in 1965, Medicaid has offered healthcare coverage for low-income individuals who can’t afford or don’t qualify for other federal or commercial policies.

 Medicare is a federal insurance program offering benefits to American citizens over the age of 65.
-Following its creation in 1965, Medicare has since expanded to include individuals with disabilities under the age of 65 and enrollees with certain conditions.
+Following its creation in 1965, Medicare has expanded to include disabled individuals and people with certain conditions under the age of 65.

 Medicare supplement plans